FetCh86/Gestion-Articles/README.md

 docker-compose exec web composer install
 ```

-Open a web-browser and type 'localhost'.
-(Make sure there is nothing listening on port *80 to avoid conflits)
+Open a web-browser and type 'localhost:9000'.
+(Make sure there is nothing listening on port *9000 to avoid conflits)

 ### More :